highhimanshu/netflix-gpt/README.md

 # Netflix

-- Login Page
+- Login Page and Authetication
+- Routing, with restricted route
-- Hello
+-